 The SAT is a 4-hour aptitude test covering evidence based reading and writing, and mathematical skills.
 The cost is \$52.00 plus \$16.00 with the essay.
-Below is the proposed information for SAT testing for the 2020-2021 school year.
-Check with your student's counselor for fee waivers, testing locations and times.
-Go to www.collegeboard.org for additional fee information.
+Below is the proposed information for SAT testing for the 2021-2022 school year.
+Check with your student's counselor for fee waivers.
+Registration will open in early July.